-Certum can refuse certificate issuance to any requester without taking any obligations or responsibility that might follow the requester's damages or loss resulting from this denial.
-The certification authority should immediately refund the requester the certificate fee (if the requester paid it), unless the requester stated false data in his/her/its application.
+Certum can refuse certificate issuance to any requester without taking any obligations or responsibility that might follow the requester's damage or loss resulting from this denial.
+The certification authority should immediately refund the requester the certificate fee (if the requester paid it), unless the requester stated false data in their application.